JackOfSpades-10/enterprise-network-lab/architecture.md

 The lab architecture models a real-world MSP-managed client environment with mixed physical and virtual infrastructure, layered control planes, and clear ownership boundaries.

-Physical wiring was intentionally left unchanged to reflect the reality that MSPs frequently inherit environments where rewiring is impractical or undesirable.
+Physical wiring was intentionally left unchanged from first attemtp to reflect the reality that MSPs frequently inherit environments where rewiring is impractical or undesirable.

 ## Physical Infrastructure